bq-educacion/bq-editor/README.md

 Editor provides an `onChange` function to export and save the contents.

-There are 4 types of editors depending on how the content is handled, which can be configured through the `stringHandler` parameter:

-- basic

 ```
 export const MyEditor = () => {
   const [doc, setDoc] = useState<ProsemirrorNode>();